DaedricKnight/CarDiagnostics/README.md

 An example of diagnostic tool for Android Automotive OS (AAOS) to monitor Vehicle Hardware Abstraction Layer (VHAL) properties in real-time.
 Built with a focus on modular architecture and modern Android stack.

 ## Warning!
 You can use this app with real vehicles only when it's parked.
-AAOS restricts ising app while driving.
+AAOS restricts using app while driving.

 ## Screenshots
 info data: